 •It is very important to make sure the alarm system is operational before you start your work.

-•If you have a VentAlert Air System alarm, please remember to change the 9-volt battery at minimum every two years.
-There are 4 easy steps to changing the battery
+•If you have a VentAlert Air System alarm, please remember to change the 9-volt battery yourself at minimum every two years.
+There are 4 easy steps to changing the battery.

 Height of VentAlert Air System Alarm

 •Due to the height of the VentAlert on the fume hood, a stepladder may be required.
 Ladder training is required to use a stepladder at McMaster University.

 •Ladder Safety in Mosaic.
 Course code: LADDER